paris-swc/advanced-numpy-lesson/00-intro.md

 > * Learner will be able to create one- and more dimensional arrays with zeros/ones, given elements or random elements.
 > * Learner will be able to apply a function to all elements of an array.

 NumPy array is a data container.
-It is similar to Python lists, but it's specialised for working on numerical data and scientific applications.
-NumPy is at the center of scientific Python ecosystem and it is a work horse of many scientific libraries including scikit-learn, scikit-image, matplotlib, SciPy.
+It is similar to Python lists, but it's specialised for working on numerical data.
+NumPy is at the center of scientific Python ecosystem and it is a work-horse of many scientific libraries including scikit-learn, scikit-image, matplotlib, SciPy.

-First we need to import NumPy -- it's customary the use the following import statement, which will make all NumPy functions available under the `np` prefix:
+To use NumPy we need to start python interpreter and import `numpy` package -- it's customary the use the following import statement, which will make all NumPy functions available under the `np` prefix:

 ```
 import numpy as np
 ```

+If `numpy` was installed correctly, this should not produce any messages.
 Let's create a simple three-element NumPy array:

 ```
 >>> x = np.array([2, 1, 5])